corlettim/GGG/content/ember.md

 ---

-We love linting, yes we do, we love linting, how about you?
-Linting checks provide a more structured and cohesive grading process than ever before.
+The GatorGrader automated checks provide a more structured and cohesive grading process than ever before.
 Professors will not be able to say no!
+While we have a definite 16 automated checks, instructors will be able to create their own automated checks that will represent a plug-in basis.

 **1. [confirmfileexists](#confirmfileexists)**<br>